 - After dinner drink and people-watching at Ocaña in Plaça Reial.

 - WHAT I WORE: This was one of the warmest days of the trip—it hit 90 and although the humidity wasn't as bad as in the southern US, the sun is more intense.
-I wore the black cotton poplin dress that I purchased from & Other Stories (it covered my arms from the sun, while also providing a lot of airflow underneath) along with the Emme Parsons sandals and black woven cross body tote.
+I wore the black cotton poplin Field Trip dress (it covered my arms from the sun, while also providing a lot of airflow underneath) along with the Emme Parsons sandals and black woven cross body tote.

 - Brunch at Funky Bakers in Eixample